IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Ringed Cascader (Zygonyx torridus) taken by Steve.

 Jayne, Steve, Lynn, Adam and I all set off for Malaga in our poor little Ford Fiesta, the car did far better than expected up hill with five passengers on board.
-We reached the centre of the City where Steve and I dropped the others off before heading North to check out a couple of the rivers near Cartamar.
+We reached the center of the City where Steve and I dropped the others off before heading North to check out a couple of the rivers near Cartamar.
 We made our first stop on one of the smaller streams but very nearly gave up on it straight away as there was a large quantity of raw sewage flowing in to it and as you can image this is not great for any wildlife let alone Dragonflies.
 We persisted and moved a considerable distance up stream passed the out flow, the sewage had obviously been flowing into this beautiful stream for some time (I had smelt it last summer) and nothing has been done about it which I wish I could say surprised me but it does not.

 Wish Steve had told me he was taking this as I could have pulled the gut in a tad.